-The Company adopted Statement of Financial Accounting Standards No. 96 (SFAS 96) in 1987.
+The Company adopted SFAS No. 96, Accounting for Income Taxes (SFAS 96) in 1987.
 This statement required the Company to establish deferred tax assets and liabilities, as appropriate, for all temporary differences, and to adjust deferred tax balances to reflect changes in tax rates expected to be in effect during the periods the temporary differences reverse.
 SFAS 96 was superseded by SFAS 109 issued in February 1992 and the Company adopted the provisions of that standard prospectively in the first quarter of 1992.
 The accounting for SFAS 109 is substantially the same as SFAS 96.